Buying a home is a complicated financial transaction, so it’s no surprise that there are quite a few myths that surround homebuying.

 Adjustable-rate mortgages (ARMs) often have lower initial rates than fixed-rate mortgages.
 But interest rates on these mortgages reset periodically.
 When that happens, your rate could rise, making your payments larger.

-Adjustable-rate mortgages are sophisticated loans for borrowers who understand and can manage the risks, says The Washington Post.
+Adjustable-rate mortgages are sophisticated loans for borrowers who understand and can manage the risks.
 If you expect to sell the home or refinance before your interest rate resets, an ARM could be a good idea.

 Otherwise, you’ll probably feel safer with a fixed-rate mortgage.
 Even if the interest rate is slightly higher, your payment and interest rate will remain the same for the life of your loan, with less risk of the payment becoming unaffordable.
 Selecting an adjustable mortgage based solely on the initial low interest rate can be a mortgage mistake.